NNPDF/nnpdf/doc/sphinx/source/tutorials/apfelcomb.md

 ```
 1 1 1 0 1
 ```
-Note that there is no way to tell a priori whether pdfwgt should be set to 0 or 1; that is, there is no way to tell a priori whether the grid is unweighted or weighted.
-However, this can easily be checked a posteriori, since setting pdfwgt to the wrong value should lead to `./apfel_comb` failing due to a large relative error between the value in the APPLgrid and that in the FK table.
+Note that there is no way to know a priori whether `pdfwgt` should be set to 0 or to 1, that is whether the grid is unweighted or weighted.
+However, this can easily be checked a posteriori, since setting `pdfwgt` to the wrong value should lead to `./apfel_comb` failing due to a large relative error between the value in the APPLgrid and that in the FK table.

 The applgrid filename assumes that the grid can be found at
 ```